brunoNetId/brunonetid.github.io/_posts/2017-11-27-camel-prometheus-openshift.md

 ## Introduction

-[*Apache Camel*](http://camel.apache.org/) tends to be a favorite choice when it comes to implement a mesh of coordinated applications resolving protocol/data mediations and service orchestrations.
-Instead of a complex monolithic solution, the preference is to deploy a number of smaller and simpler applications, it favors overall maintenance despite the increase in number of systems to observe.
+[*Apache Camel*](http://camel.apache.org/) tends to be a favorite choice when it comes to implementing a mesh of coordinated applications resolving protocol/data mediations and service orchestrations.
+Instead of a complex monolithic solution, deploying a number of smaller and simpler applications is preferable as it favours overall maintenance despite there being an increase in number of systems to control.

 ![Camel Mesh]({{ site.baseurl }}/assets/img/posts/arch-mesh.png)

-Monitoring is crucial when it comes to know what the state of the platform is.
-Tracking the system's health tends to be a priority to ensure business-as-usual activity carries on with normality.
-In addition to basic health metrics, such as CPU and memory usage, it also might be interesting to watch some other extracted indicators considered key to the organisation.
+Monitoring is crucial when it comes to knowing the state of the platform.
+Tracking the system's health tends to be a priority to ensure that business-as-usual activity carries on with normality.
+In addition to basic health metrics, such as CPU and memory usage, it might also be interesting to watch some other higher level indicators relevant to the organisation (more business related).

-Conservative administrators would love a world where nothing changes, we can understand that, their life would be so much simpler, and focus on some other important matters.
+Conservative administrators would love a world where nothing changes, we can understand that, their work would be a lot easier and focused on some other important matters.
 And that's precisely what container based environments aim to do, liberate people from tedious tasks by introducing smart automation strategies and standardisation.

-With traditional monitoring products, machines and VMs are assigned to run applications, and all artifacts would be well registered in a resources catalog from which one could introspect and obtain the relevant monitoring information.
-However the traditional approach does not work on very dynamic and changing environments where containers (running the apps.) are created and destroyed all the time, as bubbles appearing and popping.
+With traditional monitoring products, machines and VMs are assigned to run applications, and all artifacts would be well registered in a resources catalog from which one could examine and obtain the relevant monitoring information.
+However, the traditional approach does not work on very dynamic and changing environments where containers (running the apps.) are created and destroyed all the time, as bubbles appearing and popping.

 ![Ephemeral instances]({{ site.baseurl }}/assets/img/posts/bubbles.png)

-Of course, by running dynamic environments we gain agility that allows easy scaling, provides elasticity, but then keeping track of what runs where becomes challenging.
+Evidently, by running dynamic environments we gain agility that allows easy scaling, provides elasticity, but then keeping track of what runs where becomes challenging.
 Here we discuss how [*Prometheus*](https://prometheus.io/) and [*Grafana*](https://grafana.com/) can help you monitor your [*Camel*](http://camel.apache.org/) applications running in a container based based environment ([*Kubernetes*](https://kubernetes.io/)).

 ## About Prometheus

 [*Prometheus*](https://prometheus.io/) is an open source monitoring and alerting toolkit which collects and stores time series data.
 Conveniently it understands [*Kubernetes*](https://kubernetes.io/)'s API to discover services.
-The collected data can be intelligently organised and rendered using [*Grafana*](https://grafana.com/), an open analytics and monitoring platform that can plug to Prometheus.
+The collected data can be intelligently organised and rendered using [*Grafana*](https://grafana.com/), an open analytics and monitoring platform that can plug into Prometheus.
 The following diagram depicts a simplified view of its architecture.

 ![Prometheus Architecture]({{ site.baseurl }}/assets/img/posts/prom-arch.png)

 [*Prometheus*](https://prometheus.io/) prime strategy is to pull metrics from applications (although 'push' is also supported).
 Connectivity to endpoints can be statically configured or dynamically discovered.
 Data obtained from endpoints is stored so that historical information can be served to external clients, including monitoring tools such as [*Grafana*](https://grafana.com/).
 Alerting is supported, although left out of scope in this article.

 In a [*Kubernetes*](https://kubernetes.io/) environment, track of available services is always maintained.
 Services could be served by one or multiple replicated instances, scaled up or down when necessary.
-Before [*Prometheus*](https://prometheus.io/) can pull data from the instances it needs to find where they are running.
-One of its supported service discovery mechanisms is [*Kubernetes*](https://kubernetes.io/)'s based, and by invoking its API it can pull all the details from [*Kubernetes*](https://kubernetes.io/) and locate the targets to work with.
+Before [*Prometheus*](https://prometheus.io/) can pull data from the instances, it needs to find where they are running.
+One of its supported service discovery mechanisms is [*Kubernetes*](https://kubernetes.io/) based, and by invoking its API it can pull all the details from [*Kubernetes*](https://kubernetes.io/) and locate the targets to work with.

 ![Prometheus Architecture]({{ site.baseurl }}/assets/img/posts/prom-arch-full.png)